-Most requests for an assessment come in one of three contexts.
+Most requests for an assessment come in one of three contexts:

-Context #1 “Delay and Pay": The opposing side has little to no evidence that you have a substance use problem but they want to delay the hearing process for any number of reasons.
+In this context, the opposing side has little or no evidence that you have a substance use problem but they want to delay the hearing process for any number of reasons.
 Ordering a drug and or alcohol evaluation is another way to buy time, minimize your contact with your kids, exhaust your financial resources, or simply to aggravate you.
 In worst case scenarios the assessment can be a passive aggressive maneuver as payback for any perceived injustices of the past.

-In this context, the court you are in uses drug/alcohol evaluations as a matter of standard procedure if there is even the slightest cause for concern about a history of misuse or abuse of substances.
+In this context, the court uses drug/alcohol evaluations as a matter of standard procedure if there is even the slightest cause for concern about a history of misuse or abuse of substances.
 Domestic court judges have great freedom in what policies to utilize for drug and alcohol assessments in their courtroom.
-As in context #1, go through the process of getting an evaluation; be open and keep your focus on your children.
+Similar to context #1, go through the process of getting an evaluation; be open and keep your focus on your children.

 Approach Your Assessment With an Open and Cooperative Attitude

 For example, if you have had three DUI charges but only tell your evaluator about two of them, because one of them became a reckless operation conviction, it will probably hurt you in the end.
 It makes it look like you are hiding... never a good thing for your case.

 However, you should be aware that it isn’t uncommon for the opposing side to push for a second evaluation if they believe the first evaluation is inaccurate because no substance use disorder was found.
-This can be aggravating and expensive so do your best to get a good evaluation on the first round – use an experienced evaluator and be transparent with them.
+This can be aggravating and expensive, so do your best to get a good evaluation the first time around – use an experienced evaluator and be honest with them.

 Lastly, be sure to discuss your evaluation with your attorney prior to courtroom proceedings.
 Your attorney should be able to advise you if she/he thinks that you haven’t provided enough information to the evaluator.